willingtonkutar/JKUAT/student management system/README.md

   - `Student(const std::string& name, const std::string& studentID, const std::string& course, const std::string& school, const std::string& department, int semester)`: Constructor to initialize a student.
   - `void addUnit(const std::string& unitName, double score)`: Adds a unit and its score to the student's record.
   - `void displayReport() const`: Displays a detailed report of the student's scores, grades, and other details.
+  - `void saveToFile(std::ofstream& outFile) const`: Saves the student's data to a file.
+  - `void loadFromFile(std::ifstream& inFile)`: Loads the student's data from a file.

 ## Usage